Switzer Foundation: Switzer Fellowship

-- Applicants must have strong academic qualifications with academic and career goals focused on environmental improvement
+- have very strong academic qualifications, with academic and career goals focused on environmental improvement.
+In addition:

-- Master’s degree candidates must have completed at least one semester or quarter of course work to apply, and be seeking the Master’s as their terminal degree
+- Master’s degree candidates (including JD students) must have completed at least one semester or quarter of course work to apply, and be seeking the Master’s as their terminal degree.

-- Individuals enrolled in one-year Master’s degree programs may apply prior to enrollment, but must be formally accepted into their program to be eligible for a Fellowship interview (in May)
+- Individuals enrolled in one-year Master’s degree programs may apply prior to enrollment, but must be formally accepted into their program to be eligible for a Fellowship interview (held in May).

 Find more grants like this

-Find more grants like the Switzer Foundation: Switzer Fellowship Program by joining Instrumentl.
+Find more grants like the Switzer Foundation: Switzer Fellowship by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.